ggruenspan/Tech-Tutor-Hub-Server/README.md

   - [Passport] - Express-compatible authentication middleware for Node.js.
   - [Express-Session] - Session middleware for Express.
   - [MongoDB] - A NoSQL database used for storing and retrieving user information.
+  - [Google Cloud] - Utilized for file uploads and integrations, leveraging the Google Drive API for seamless file storage.

 ## Features
 - **Secure Authentication:**